Starks Building

-The Starks Building is a landmark 14-story building on Fourth Street and Muhammad Ali Boulevard in Downtown Louisville, Kentucky, USA.
-It was built in 1913 on a site that had been the First Christian Church of Louisville.
-It was commissioned by local businessman John Starks Rodes and designed by the Daniel Burnham firm of Chicago.
-It is 202 ft tall (62 m).

-The Starks Building was added to the National Register of Historic Places in 1985.
+The Starks Building is a 14-story landmark building on South 4th Street and West Muhammad Ali Boulevard in Downtown Louisville, Kentucky, USA.
+Built in 1913 at the site of the First Christian Church of Louisville, local businessman John Starks Rodes commissioned the 202-foot (62 m) building as designed by Daniel Burnham.
+The building was added to the National Register of Historic Places in 1985.

-It was built in the Chicago School of architecture with Beaux Arts details.
+Its architecture fits the Chicago School (architecture) with Beaux Arts details.
 Cream-colored bricks are one of its signature features.
 It is decorated with classical motifs, including acanthus leaves, lion's heads and urns.
 It was originally a U-shaped structure, but a 1926 addition designed by the firm Graham, Anderson, Probst & White added a new wing to create a rectangular shape with a central sunlight well.
 At the bottom of the central atrium was a courtyard, and until 1984 it was covered with a Plexiglas skylight.